Diminished Value Claim: Arizona

 Farmers Ins.
 Co. of Arizona v.
 R.B.L.
 Inv.
 Co., 138 Ariz.
 562, 564, 675 P.2d 1381, 1383 (Ariz.
 Ct.
 App.
 1983)

-Courts agree with jurisdictions that have generally held that the measure of compensation to the owner of a negligently damaged motor vehicle may include the cost of repair and proven residual diminution in fair market value.
+Courts agree with jurisdictions that have generally held the measure of compensation to the owner of a negligently damaged motor vehicle may include the cost of repair and proven residual diminution in fair market value.

 Oliver v.
 Henry, 613 Ariz.
 Adv.
 Rep. 31 (App.
 Div.
 I, July 28, 2011) (J.Winthrop)